-The GED (General Educational Development) Tests offer adults who have not earned a high school diploma a second opportunity to demonstrate their skills and knowledge and earn a high school credential.
-The primary reasons that adults give for seeking a GED diploma are for employment or for higher education.
-The TSU Testing Center contributes to workforce development and access to college by conducting both paper-based and computer-based GED testing approximately ten times a month.
+The HiSET (High School Equivalency Test) and GED (General Educational Development) Exam offer adults who have not earned a high school diploma a second opportunity to demonstrate their skills and knowledge and earn a high school credential.
+The primary reasons that adults give for seeking a HSE diploma are for employment or for higher education.
+The TSU Testing Center contributes to workforce development and access to college by conducting both paper-based and computer-based HiSET and computer-based GED testing approximately ten times a month.

-A contribution to the assimilation of immigrants, and other non-native speakers of English, into the workforce is made through the routine administration of the GED test in Spanish and of the Test of English as a Foreign Language (TOEFL) required by many schools and employers as evidence of communication skills in English.
+A contribution to the assimilation of immigrants and other nonnative speakers of English, into the workforce is made through the routine administration of the HiSET and GED test in Spanish and of the Test of English as a Foreign Language (TOEFL) required by many schools and employers as evidence of communication skills in English.